NextAlone/Nagram/README.md

 You will require Android Studio 3.4, Android NDK rev. 20 and Android SDK 8.1

-1. Download the Telegram source code from https://github.com/DrKLO/Telegram ( git clone https://github.com/DrKLO/Telegram.git )
+1. Download the Telegram source code from https://github.com/qwq233/Nullgram
 2. Copy your release.keystore into TMessagesProj/config
 3. Fill out RELEASE_KEY_PASSWORD, RELEASE_KEY_ALIAS, RELEASE_STORE_PASSWORD in gradle.properties to access your  release.keystore
 4. Go to https://console.firebase.google.com/, create two android apps with application IDs `top.qwq2333.nullgram` and `top.qwq2333.nullgram.beta`, turn on firebase messaging and download google-services.json, which should be copied to the same folder as TMessagesProj.